axibase/atsd/api/data/series/downsample.md

 | `factor` | number | Not negative number.
 If ratio of two series samples is less than `factor` then one of samples could be filtered out. <br> Could be used if the `difference` parameter is not set. |
 | `order` | integer | This field determines the order of downsampling in the sequence of series [transformations](./query.md#transformation-fields). <br> Default value is 0.|

-If no one of the `gap`, `diffrence`, and `factor` parameters is provided then the downsampling performs series deduplication, removing series sample if previous and next samples have the the same value.
+If no one of the `gap`, `diffrence`, and `factor` parameters is provided then the downsampling performs series deduplication, removing series sample if previous and next samples have the same value.

 ## Gap